Differential modules: a perspective on Bass' question: Introduction

 \paragraph{\bf For question three:} homological algebra underwent a major breakthrough when it was used to characterise when a local commutative noetherian ring is regular.
 This was done by Serre \cite{serre-dimension-1956} and independently by Auslander and Buchsbaum \cite{auslander-homological-1956}.
 Later, Bass asked whether the existence of a finitely generated module of finite injective dimension suffices to characterise local Cohen–Macaulay rings (see \cite{bass-ubiquity-1963}*{Rmk.\ on pg.\ 14}).
 Using classical homological methods, this question was resolved---first in positive equicharacteristic by Peskine and Szpiro \cite{peskine-dimension-1973}, and then in full generality by Roberts \cites{roberts-theoreme-1987,roberts-multiplicities-1998}.

 Inspired by these works, we offer a differential modules analogue of this classical result.
 The key insight is as follows:

-Consider a finitely generated module over an arbitrary ring.
-Its injective dimension is fully captured by its minimal semi-injective resolution as a complex: this resolution has finite support (i.e., bounded or finite length) if and only if the module has finite injective dimension.
+Consider a finitely generated module \(M\) over an arbitrary ring.
+Viewing \(M\) as a stalk complex, we let \(I\) be its minimal semi-injective resolution.
+Then \(M\) has finite injective dimension if and only if \(I\) has finite support (i.e.\ \(I^i = 0\) for all but finitely many integers \(i\)).

 For differential modules, the situation is more subtle: since a differential module always has finite support, the standard finiteness condition does not suffice.
 However, in the setting of a local noetherian ring, we observe that a minimal semi-injective resolution has finite support if and only if the injective envelope of the residue field appears only finitely often.
 We prove that this characterisation remains valid in the category of differential modules.